 The extra costs will be met if either:

 - the cost of that one event is above your upper limit, or

 - the cost of that event, combined with vandalism expenses you've already had to pay during the year, will put you over the upper limit.

 We'll reassess your school’s vandalism risk category if you've:

 - experienced a general increase in vandalism, and

 - exceeded your vandalism funding for 3 consecutive years.

-To be reassessed, you need to provide us with a record of your vandalism costs for the last 3 years.
-We will only consider your request if you are taking action to reduce your vandalism costs, like installing security systems.
+To be reassessed you need to provide us with a record of your vandalism costs for the last 3 years.
+We'll only consider your request if you're taking action to reduce your vandalism costs, like installing security systems.

 If you wish for your school to be reassessed to a lower risk category, discuss this with your local office.